9 Reasons Why Your Snake Plant Isn’t Making Pups

 • Travel two weekends/month

 Industry anecdote: I was hired to troubleshoot a Boston lobby lined with perfect Sansevieria.
 After a year, not one pup.
 The planters were 14 inches wide with dense peat soil.
-Rhizomes lacked air and space cues.
-We downsized pots, added a gritty mix, and nudged light with LED bars.
-Pups appeared in under three months—basic changes did the heavy lifting.
+Rhizomes lacked air and “space cues.”

 9 Reasons Your Snake Plant Never Produces Pups—and How to Test Each